Why is the humble ham sandwich getting such a bad rap and should we stop sending them to school?

 Cute little boy eating breakfast sandwich with ham and cheese in restaurant or home.
 The boy aged 5 and looking at the camera while biting the sandwich.

-Tuckshop favourite, the ham and cheese toastie is a thing of the past in some schools as one Aussie state puts ham on the banned list.
+Say goodbye to the classic ham sandwich?
+The beloved ham and cheese toastie is becoming a thing of the past in some schools, as one Aussie state adds ham to the banned list.

-Now Western Australia has taken that one step further by banning ham at school altogether after an overhaul of the western state’s school food and drink rules came into effect.
+Last year, Western Australia took that one step further by banning ham at school altogether after an overhaul of the western state’s school food and drink rules came into effect.
 Under the new rules, ham is now considered ‘red’ in the traffic light classification of school canteen items, effectively banishing it from canteen menus altogether.

 The advice has seen a furious backlash, not only from parents who say they are sick of the “nanny state” policing their children’s lunches, but has seen pork producers and butchers defending the humble ham sanga and insisting that the messaging in the healthy eating leaflets is an overreaction.